sumiie24/School-Management-System/README.md

 # School-Management-System
-School Management System using HTML, CSS, JS, PHP &amp; MySQL
+School Management System using HTML, CSS, JS, PHP and MySQL.
+The project contains different module like student, admin, teacher, parent and librarian.
+Worked in designing pages and databases and backend development for Parent module.

+## Feature
+* Student, Parent can view their profile details, update their details, view attendance and view marks.

 ## Screenshots